AliceO2Group/AliceO2/Utilities/DataSampling/README.md

 ```

 Sampled data can be subscribed to by adding `InputSpecs` provided by `std::vector<InputSpec> DataSampling::InputSpecsForPolicy(const std::string& policiesSource, const std::string& policyName)` to a chosen data processor.
 Then, they can be accessed by the bindings specified in the configuration file.
 Dispatcher adds a `DataSamplingHeader` to the header stack, which contains statistics like total number of evaluated/accepted messages for a given Policy or the sampling time since epoch.
+If no sampling policies are specified, Dispatcher will not be spawned.

 The [o2-datasampling-pod-and-root](https://github.com/AliceO2Group/AliceO2/blob/dev/Utilities/DataSampling/test/dataSamplingPodAndRoot.cxx) workflow can serve as a usage example.